MediaArea/MediaConch/Timeline.md

 -- Reporting on project progress
 -- Managing issue tracker

+* March 2015 - October 2015 is known as the "First Prototype" section of Phase 2

 * March - May 2015

 -- Extend FFV1 and MKV parsing within MediaInfo